Connecticut: Geography

 Areas maintained by the National Park Service include Appalachian National Scenic Trail, Quinebaug and Shetucket Rivers Valley National Heritage Corridor, and Weir Farm National Historic Site.

 Climate

 Köppen climate types of Connecticut, using 1991–2020 climate normals.

-Connecticut lies at the rough transition zone between the southern end of the humid continental climate, and the northern portion of the humid subtropical climate.
-Northern Connecticut generally experiences a climate with hot, humid summers and moderataely cold winters with periodic snowfall.
+Connecticut lies at the rough transition zone between the southern end of the humid continental climate and the northern portion of the humid subtropical climate.
+Northern Connecticut generally experiences a climate with hot, humid summers and moderately cold winters with periodic snowfall.
 Far southern and coastal Connecticut has a climate with cool winters with a mix of rain and infrequent snow, and the long hot and humid summers typical of the middle and lower East Coast.
 Coastal Connecticut is the very broad transition zone between the humid continental climate and the humid subtropical climate.